 - Steven Karl Teplick, M.D., FARC Memorial Award

 - Thornton Endowment for the College of Medicine

 - W. Hudson and Sara E. Turner Trust Medical Scholarship

 - Thaddeus H. Waterman Scholarship

 - Hollis J. Wiseman Award for Excellence in Pediatrics

 - Ralph Denny Wright and Anne G. Wright Memorial Award

-Additional expenses/fees that are incurred by the medical student after the first year include, but are not limited to, the following: USMLE Step 1, Step 2 CK and Step 2 CS licensing examinations, travel to destinations for licensing examinations (Step 2 CS) and residency interviewing.
+Additional expenses/fees that are incurred by the medical student after the first year include, but are not limited to, the following: USMLE Step 1 and Step 2 CK licensing examinations, travel to destinations for licensing examinations and residency interviewing.

 For additional tips on budgeting, visit AAMC's Managing Your Finances During Medical School.